scottkildall/Interaction_Design_Art385_SP21/Timer Examples/README.md

 ## Overview
 This is a class for p5.js that will serve as a timer.
-It encapsulates the millis() function and various variables you might use to
+It encapsulates the millis() function and various variables you might use to do any asynchronous timing operations.

 ## Adding it your index.html